SuperOfficeDocs/superoffice-docs/docs/api/search/find-selection/new-selection/new-selection.md

 | 4 | quarters |
 | 5 | years    |

-In this way we can express thisAndNext 2 weeks or thisAndPrevious 2 years.
+In this way, we can express thisAndNext 2 weeks or thisAndPrevious 2 years.

 > [!NOTE]
-> The old operators still exist within the code and will work; however their use is strongly
+> The old operators still exist within the code and will work; however, their use is strongly discouraged.
-> discouraged.
 If saved through the criteria API, they will be converted to the new, equivalent operators > and values.

-Some archive columns have changed type from DateTime to Date.
+Some archive columns have changed their type from DateTime to Date.
 The archive grid control displayed both of them as just Date, but we actually need to differentiate and now do so.

 There are some new `RestrictionTypes` as well: